sthbkr77/SSL-expiry-check/solution.md

         Stage: default

 3. Add Destination.
     a.
-Presently testing with SNS notifications but could also add DynamoDB or an S3 bucket to archive results.
+Presently testing with SNS notifications but could also add DynamoDB or an S3 bucket to

+  archive results.

-4. Prepare Python envornment
+4. Prepare Python environment
     a.  $ conda env create -f environment.yml
         $ source activate ssl-expiry